 On other Android 4.4 devices you can swipe up from the Home button, wherever you happen to be, and whatever you happen to be doing, and it will launch.

-As long as you have your language set to US English (you'll find the option to change it in Settings > Google > Search > Voice) you can simply say "Ok Google" to launch a voice search.
-The Nexus 5 launcher allows you to utter the same phrase on the home screen and bring Google Now to life.
+As long as you have your language set to US English (you'll find the option to change it in Settings > Google > Search > Voice) you can simply say "Ok Google" to launch a voice search and you can do that from any screen on the phone, even the lock screen.

 You can use Google Now for all sorts of thing, including web searches, sending messages, making calls, launching apps, and even playing songs.